People

 Lars Jensen is a Lecturer at Cultural Encounters, Roskilde University, Denmark.
 He has been chairman of the European Association for Studies on Australia (EASA) since 2005 and has been involved in Australian Studies since the late 1980s.

-Nelson Maldonado-Torres is an Associate Professor in the Department of Ethnic Studies at the University of California, Berkeley and President of the Caribbean Philosophical Association.
+Nelson Maldonado-Torres is an Associate Professor in the Department of Latino and Caribbean Studies and the Department of Comparative Literature at Rutgers University.
+He is also a recent past President of the Caribbean Philosophical Association.
 He is author of Against War: Views from the Underside of Modernity Durham: Duke University Press, 2008.

 Kwame Nimako teaches International Relations at the International School for Humanities and Social Sciences (ISHSS), Universiteit van Amsterdam, Netherlands.
 Biographical Note